Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-02-16-rmarkdown-latex.md

 ```
 ````

-Put your `.pdf` figure in the same folder as your `.rmd`, or specify the relative path to your figure such as `(./path/to/figure/figure.pdf)`.
+Put your PDF figure in the same folder as your RMarkdown file, or specify the relative path to your figure such as `(./path/to/figure/figure.pdf)`.

 The above line includes some common LaTeX figure configurations you can directly add to your RMarkdown file: `\label{figure-name}` allows you to label your figure for cross referencing, `out.width=40%` allows you to control the size of the figure.